 I am particularly interested in issues regarding sustainability, the human condition, politics and activism.
-I tend to focus my (political) writing on environmentally destructive extractive industries, the creation of captive markets, war and overall aggressive policy that halts social progress.
 I also like to talk about the new and exciting things happening everyday that are allowing us to transition into the future.
 This is a space for me to explore my thoughts, think about human civilization and where we are headed.
 I am also a novice at nature writing — I hope to further develop that skill here on the blog.
 It’s all just food for thought.

 Aside from being an online blabber mouth I am also a husband to an amazing woman and a father to an incredible child.
 I am also a son to amazing parents and a friend to an incredible group of people.
 I love cooking.
 Southern food is my weakness, especially fried chicken and a great pot of gumbo.
-Don’t get me started on good Hispanic food – another incredible weakness.
 I greatly enjoy craft beer and every once in a while I will brew my own hoppy batch of ale.
 I really enjoy the outdoors, though I do not get to experience them near as often as I would like.
-I am happiest when walking through a forest or on a mountain stream.
+I am happiest when walking through a forest or watching a mountain stream.
 I am a proud Knoxvillian, every attempt at trying to live somewhere else has resulted in me returning.
 I love the Scruffy City (I’m a South Knoxer) and the Southeast in general.
 Appalachia is home.

 Thanks for checking out the blog!